The most delicious banana bread ever! Super moist, packed with banana flavor and so easy to make. This will become your go-to banana bread!

 - This recipe is so easy I’d say it’s almost foolproof!

-- Add flour, sugar, baking soda, salt and cinnamon to a mixing bowl and mix together.
+- Sift flour into a mixing bowl and add sugar, baking soda, salt and cinnamon and mix together.

 - Then melt some butter in the microwave and mash some bananas.
 Add the mashed banana to the melted butter along with two eggs and some vanilla and mash that together until well mixed.